ZhyBrian/BreastLesion3DLocalizer/readme.md

 <details>
 <summary><b>Training & fine-tuning</b> (click to expand)</summary>

 To fine-tune HLST on your own breast ultrasound video dataset, set `spatial_frozen: False` to enable end-to-end training with multi-task supervision.
-When `spatial_frozen=False`, the model returns `(logits, out_f_mask, out_f_cls)` — the sequence-level logits, per-frame segmentation, and per-frame classification — so you can design your own loss combination (the simplest supervises only the sequence-level logits with a weighted focal loss to address class imbalance).
+When `spatial_frozen=False`, the model returns `(logits, out_f_mask, out_f_cls)`: the sequence-level logits, per-frame segmentation, and per-frame classification.
+You can design your own loss combination (the simplest supervises only the sequence-level logits with a weighted focal loss to address class imbalance).

 #### Training configuration (reference)